 Another asset of group is provided by the diversity of personalities, experiences and coping strategies that are natural to members of the group.
 The strengths of each member can serve as a model for other members who are still learning about those skills or strengths.

-Group therapy is covered by the WellBeing fee.
-And it does not count toward your 20 individual session limit for counseling.
+Group therapy is covered by Guaranteed Tuition and the WellBeing fee.